sarmurphy/QAP-4-Files-SM/README.md

 Receipt Generation: The program generates and displays a detailed receipt, including a list of previous claims.

 Data Storage: All input values and the total insurance premium are stored, and the next policy number is incremented.
+.
+.

+Customer Data Management in JavaScript

+This JavaScript program manages customer data for a motel, including personal details, room preferences, and stay duration.
+It calculates the customer's age and stay length, then generates a formatted summary for easy reference, ensuring efficient handling of guest information and preferences.